-The program in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET.
+The Mechanical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http:// www.abet.org.
 Enrollment in the program is the largest on campus, with more than 1,000 undergraduates, with nearly 200 earning a BSME each year.
 Each graduate will have attained a rigorous list of skills and abilities preparing them for careers in many related fields.

 Mechanical engineers design, develop, build and test mechanical systems, dynamic systems, and energy systems, including small individual parts and devices (e.g., microscale sensors) to large systems (e.g., spacecraft).
 Perhaps the one skill that is the mechanical engineer’s exclusive domain is the ability to analyze and design objects and systems with motion.

 Median pay was $88,430 in 2019, according to the U.S. Bureau of Labor Statistics.
 The job outlook for mechanical engineers is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.